whitgroves/solidity-contracts/README.md

 Elections are started by a call to `transferOwnership` or `renounceOwnership`, which will kick-off a nomination period followed by an election period, (1 and 3 days by default), after which ownership will be locked until any valid participant calls `tally()` to count the votes and transfer ownership of the contract.

 The modifiers `duringNomination`, `notDuringNomination`, `duringElection`, and `notDuringElection` are available as control gates for subclass activities, and the minimal interface `IERC20orERC721` is included for calls to `balanceOf` to ensure voters, candidates, and owners can only participate when holding at least 1 of the underlying token.

+### MajorityOwned
+An extension of `AccessControlled` where ownership is determined by the balance of an underlying ERC20 or ERC721 token.
+While the contract is unpaused, any account can call `claimOwnership()` to take ownership if they hold more of the underlying token than the current owner.

+Note that this allows contracts with renounced ownership to be reclaimed later, unless the token has implemented their burn function in a non-standard way.

 ## ERC20 Extensions